 A growth ultrasound may also be performed around 36 weeks for estimated fetal weight and fetal position.
 Ultrasounds will be performed for medical indications any time throughout your pregnancy if needed.

 These are tests that screen for chromosomal problems.
 Down’s Syndrome (Trisomy 21), Trisomy 13 and Trisomy 18 are the most common chromosomal abnormalities.
 These tests are non-invasive and will not bring harm to mother or baby.
-This screening is optional.

 Women can have a healthy pregnancy and delivery in their 30’s and beyond.
 A nutrient dense diet, moderate exercise, healthy sleep hygiene and stress management are each crucial.